hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ## HiSite and Asset Packagist

-One of *"basic application"* we develop is **HiSite** [hiqdev/hisite](https://github.com/hiqdev/hisite) &mdash; that's a base for a typical website like `yii2-app-basic` but implemented as plugin that gives all advantages of code reused over copy-pasting.
+One of *"basic application"* we develop is **HiSite** [hiqdev/hisite](https://github.com/hiqdev/hisite) &mdash; that's a base for a typical website like `yii2-app-basic` but implemented as plugin that gives all advantages of code reuse over copy-pasting:

 - you can base your project upon HiSite and get it's updates as it evolves;
-- you can change basic project for other one that is compatible but with more functions.
+- you can change basic project for another basic project that is compatible but has more features.

 *"Root"* template (or skeleton) is here &mdash; [hiqdev/hisite-template](https://github.com/hiqdev/hisite-template).